-- (d) Wetlands in the Coastal Overlay Zone.
-Uses permitted in wetlands shall be limited to the following: - (1) Aquaculture, wetlands-related scientific research and wetlands-related educational uses; - (2) Wetland restoration projects where the primary purpose is restoration of the habitat; - (3) Incidental public service projects, where it has been demonstrated that there is no feasible less environmentally damaging location or alternative, and where mitigation measures have been provided to minimize adverse environmental effects. - (e) Wetland Buffer Areas in the Coastal Overlay Zone.
-Permitted uses in wetland buffer areas shall be limited to the following: - (1) Public Access paths; - (2) Fences; - (3) Restoration and enhancement activities: and - (4) Other improvements necessary to protect wetlands.
+(d) Wetlands in the Coastal Overlay Zone.
+Uses permitted in wetlands shall be limited to the following:

+(1) Aquaculture, wetlands-related scientific research and wetlands-related educational uses;

+(2) Wetland restoration projects where the primary purpose is restoration of the habitat;

+(3) Incidental public service projects, where it has been demonstrated that there is no feasible less environmentally damaging location or alternative, and where mitigation measures have been provided to minimize adverse environmental effects.

+(e) Wetland Buffer Areas in the Coastal Overlay Zone.
+Permitted uses in wetland buffer areas shall be limited to the following:

-Section 143.0141 - Development Regulations for Sensitive Biological Resources does not qualify for an exemption pursuant to Section 143.0110(c) is subject to the following regulations and the Biology Guidelines in the Land Development Manual.
+Section 143.0141 - Development Regulations for Sensitive Biological Resources

+Development that proposes encroachment into sensitive biological resources or that does not qualify for an exemption pursuant to Section 143.0110(c) is subject to the following regulations and the Biology Guidelines in the Land Development Manual.